 The Applied Research Laboratories complex located at the J. J. Pickle Research Campus is at capacity and limits anticipated workload and growth.
-The proposed project will provide needed additional office and work space in a three-story building located adjacent to and connected with the existing building.
+The project will provide needed additional office and work space in a three-story building located adjacent to and connected with the existing building.
 This project will also include replacement and expansion of existing utility equipment and infrastructure necessary to support the new building and provide reliable service to the rest of the campus.

-This proposed project has been approved by U. T. System staff and meets the criteria for inclusion in the CIP.
+This project has been approved by University of Texas System staff and meets the criteria for inclusion in the CIP.
 Approval of design development plans and authorization of expenditure of funding will be presented to the Board for approval at a later date.
 Pursuant to Board of Regents' approval on May 10, 2017, U. T. Austin has delegated authority for institutional management of construction projects under the continued oversight of the Office of Facilities Planning and Construction.

-The University of Texas at Austin Applied Research Laboratories New Office Building
+Project Number 102-1049

-CIP Project Type New Construction Facility Type Office, General
+CIP Project Type New Construction

+Facility Type Office, General

 Management Type Institutional Management

 Institution's Project Advocate Timothy W. Hawkins, Deputy Executive Director,

 Applied Research Laboratories, Vice-President for

 Research

 Project Delivery Method Construction Manager-at-Risk

-Gross Square Feet (GSF) 75,000 Shell Space (GSF) 16,600
+Gross Square Feet (GSF) 75,000

-Proposed
+Shell Space (GSF) 16,600

+Project Funding Current

+Project Funding Current

-Revenue Financing System Bond Proceeds1 \$40,400,000
+Revenue Financing System Bond Proceeds 1 \$40,400,000

 Total Project Cost \$40,400,000